Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

-Table \ref{Moments summary} provides an overview of the 1,692 empirical moments used in our estimation.
-These consist of aggregate moments of annual earnings (type I and II), aggregate annual choice proportions in each alternative (type III to VI), and the distribution of final years of schooling (type VII).
-Moments of type I to VI each have 264 moments that are calculated for each of the 44 periods in our model between ages 15 to 58, the three ability groups, and an indicator for residing in an area with a local high school during childhood, i.e., $44 \times 3 \times 2 = 264$ unique moments.
-Type VII captures the distribution of final years of schooling, which can take a total of 18 values between 7 and 25 years of completed schooling at the end of the life-cycle, calculated for the three ability groups by local high school availability, i.e., $18 \times 3 \times 2 = 108$ unique moments.\footnote{To ease the computational burden, we impose an upper limit of 25 years of completed schooling.} \\
+Table \ref{Moments summary} provides an overview of the 1,083 empirical moments used in our estimation.
+These consist of aggregate moments of annual earnings (type I--II), aggregate annual choice proportions in each alternative (type III--VIII), and the distribution of final schooling (type XI--X).
+Moments of type I--II are each calculated between ages 18 to 50 in the private sector and ages 21 to 50 in the public sector and in self-employment.
+Thus, there are 96 such moments in each ability group and a total of $96 \times 3 = 288$ unique moments.
+Moments of type III--VIII are calculated for each of the 36 periods across all ability groups, i.e., there are $36 \times 3 = 108$ unique moments.
+Moments of type IX capture the distribution of schooling levels in each of the two educational tracks, which can take four values in academic schooling and three values in vocational schooling, calculated for each of the three ability types, i.e., $7 \times 3 = 21$ unique moments.
+Moments of type X capture the distribution of final schooling levels which can take six values in each sector and ability group, i.e., $6 \times 3 \times 3 = 54$ unique moments.

+\paragraph{Identification} The moments are selected to determine the various components of our model.
+In terms of identification, it is useful to distinguish five distinct groups of parameters, for each ability group.
+These include (i) wage parameters, (ii) non-pecuniary parameters, (iii) latent types, (iv) distribution of shocks, and (v) discount factor.
+Wage parameters and non-pecuniary parameters are fixed across individuals and vary across states.
+Latent types are fixed across states but vary across individuals.
+Shocks vary both across states and individuals but are independent of each other.
+The discount factor is fixed across individuals and across states. \\